Be prepared. Write, then rewrite your script until it’s perfect. Shot list, storyboard, create a visual plan for your cinematic universe.

 Boots Riley: I’d been obsessing with preparation, worrying that specific plans for scenes wouldn’t be able to be carried out.
 Storyboarding in a very crude manner, shot by shot, then trying to get a friend to re-draw everything in a much more intelligible way.
 By the time we’d shoot one or two set ups in each scene, I’d have a bunch of totally new ideas for shots that I hadn’t ever had before.
 In one case, this elaborate shot I had made drawings for and dreamt about got thrown out the window after five minutes because I saw that it missed the real energy of the performance that the actors were giving.
 So, I learned that the prep was very necessary, but I didn’t need to look at those initial ideas as written in stone.
 I could let the magic, the energy, take me someplace else.
 This is something that I knew from producing music, but didn’t really understand that it would translate into directing a film.
 I might’ve learned that too late had I not done the Sundance Labs.

-© 2016 Sundance Institute, Photograph By Jonathan Hickerson
+Courtesy of Sundance Institute, photo by Jonathan Hickerson

 Eva Vives: I picked the hardest scenes in the film, the ones which were problematic and we workshopped the shit out of them with actors, advisors, and crew.
 It was and continues to be an incredibly valuable experience because you learn from both your mistakes and the things you did right, whether planned or not.
 I turned a whole scene by asking the actress to add one line.
 It might have not worked but among other things, I learned to trust my instincts.